schimar/rna_fusion_quant/README.md

 run on your local machine:
 1) set up and configure units.tsv in config/ folder
+2) add your genome & annotation of choice to the resources/ folder
-2) identify the run folder (where the sequencer saved your run data)
+3) identify the run folder (where the sequencer saved your run data)
-3) do a dry-run
+4) do a dry-run and check if the right jobs are to be run

 ```
 snakemake -npr --config runID="20230125_RNASeq"

 ```

-4) run the job locally (choose the correct runID - this can be found in the SampleSheet.csv)
+5) run the job locally (choose the correct runID - this can be found in the SampleSheet.csv)
 ```
 time snakemake -j48 --config runID="20230125_RNASeq"
 ```